atharva-rane/atharva-rane/README.md

 <div align="center">

-*Open to full-time roles and internships in Full Stack Development or SAP ABAP*
+*Open to full-time roles and internships in SAP ABAP*

 </div>